Conair94/junk-theorems-in-lean/README.md

 ---

 I should clarify some things.
-Theorems 1-10 are artifacts of particular definitions made in Mathlib, although Theorems 7 seems to be considered best practice (classically) for dealing with the fact that division is a partial function (despite the fact that it leads to things like Theorem 8).
-Theorems 11 and 12 are not artifacts of particular definitions, but rather follow very directly from the treatment of propositions in type theory.
-(They're even provable constructively in type theories with propositional extensionality, such as HoTT.)
+Theorems 1-11 are artifacts of particular definitions made in Mathlib, although Theorems 8 seems to be considered best practice (classically) for dealing with the fact that division is a partial function (despite the fact that it leads to things like Theorem 9).
+Theorem 12 is not artifacts of particular definitions, but rather follows very directly from the treatment of propositions in type theory.
+(It's even provable constructively in type theories with propositional extensionality, such as HoTT.)
 Theorem 13 is unique to Lean and arises from some of its design decisions (i.e., definitional proof irrelevance and its computational rules for quotient types), which also lead to the failure of subject reduction.
 In other proof assistants based on dependent type theory (e.g., Rocq and Agda), judgmental/definitional equality is transitive, so nothing like Theorem 13 can happen, even assuming choice.